Why has Google introduced Performance Max Campaigns now?

 One simple example is your branded campaigns.
 If you are not using exact match keywords or your branded keywords are in a different account, Performance Max Campaigns could (and probably will) take over your branded traffic.
 This is bad because your branded traffic will then subsidise some of your lower performing traffic within the PMC.
 Therefore, you have to make sure you have a Search Campaign with your branded keywords in the same accounts as your Performance Max Campaign.

 Furthermore, for Search Campaigns in general, the question is whether the ads from the Performance Max Campaigns have a higher Ad rank.
 In normal Search Campaigns, you have more options to make your ads more relevant by breaking them down further and adding more extensions at a lower level.

 As we’ve seen in the table above, the factor “highest ad rank” also applies to YouTube and Discovery.
 In some cases, you want to achieve a different goal with these campaigns.
 Therefore, you’d like to have more control over the content you show.
 In that case, it can be useful to set up a separate campaign for this goal.
 Your objectives and/or bids must, at least, be competitive enough to have a higher ad rank than your Performance Max Campaigns.

 The advice would be to see your current (smart) shopping and Dynamic Remarketing campaigns as a backup for your Performance Max Campaigns.

 How to migrate to Performance Max Campaigns

 After rolling out the beta version, which some advertisers already had access to from 2020, Google has rolled out Performance Max to all advertisers since 3rd November (there is also an API for SaaS companies).
-Google advises you to run PMCs together with your existing Google Ads campaigns and conduct pre and post comparisons.
+Google advises you to run PMCs simultaneously with your existing Google Ads campaigns and conduct pre and post comparisons.

 How do I create and optimise Performance Max Campaigns?